Efficiency in Lung Transplant Allocation Strategies: Comparison of Allocation Strategies

+For the purpose of efficiency in computation, we discretize waiting time to periods of $30$ days and $(S_{wl}, S_{\mu})$ to a $4\times 4$ finite state space.
+Each of $S_{wl}$ and $S_{\mu}$, which were originally in continuous scales, are partitioned into $4$ intervals, where the first and last cut-off points of the intervals are the 1/4 and 3/4 empirical quantiles of the original variables defined in \eqref{eq: defn S}, and the rest of the cut-off points are such that the intervals have equal lengths.
+As a result there are $4$ states: $\{1, 2, 3, 4\}$ for each of $S_{wl} $ and $ S_{\mu}$, and the overall discretized patient state space is defined as the cross product of the discretized state spaces of $S_{wl} $ and $ S_{\mu}$.

+The corresponding discrete transition probabilities among states are calculated from the estimated continuous transition probabilities.
+Specifically, at each waiting time $s$, the transition probability from state $i = (i_1, i_2)$ to $j = (j_1, j_2)$ as waiting time increases by $\Delta s$ is approximated with \eqref{eq: convolution}, in which $x$ and $y$ are the middle points (medians in case of the first and last intervals) of the $i_1$th interval of $S_{wl}$ and $i_2$th interval of $S_{\mu}$, and $U$ and $V$ are the $j_1$th interval of $S_{wl}$ and $j_2$th interval of $S_{\mu}$, respectively.
+We first estimate the single-day transition probabilities with $\Delta s = 1$, and then the cumulative transition probabilities for the discretized waiting time intervals with $\Delta s = 30$ are calculated as the product of the single-day transition probabilities using the Markov property.

-We also experimented with different fineness in the discretization of waiting time and health states as well as different models for transitions in health states and simulation results were robust to different settings.
-See \cite{Zou:2015ur} for another example in which waiting time was discretized into $90$-day periods and $(S_{wl}, S_{\mu})$ was discretized into a $3 \times 3$ state space and the transition probabilities of the discretized $(S_{wl}, S_{\mu})$ was estimated with a multinomial regression model.
+We also experimented with different fineness levels in the discretization of waiting time and health states as well as different models for transitions in health states and simulation results were robust to different settings.
+See the Supplementary Material for another example from \cite{Zou:2015ur} in which waiting time was discretized into $90$-day periods and $(S_{wl}, S_{\mu})$ was discretized into a $3 \times 3$ state space and the transition probabilities of the discretized $(S_{wl}, S_{\mu})$ was estimated with a multinomial regression model.